Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-shadow-enclave.rst

     }

 We propose the `shadow enclave <https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP>`_ to boost the enclave initialization.
-Creating a shadow enclave is similar to creating a normal enclave, just set enclave type in the creation parameter to the ``SHADOW_ENCLAVE``.
+Creating a shadow enclave is similar to creating a normal enclave, just setting enclave type in the creation parameter to the ``SHADOW_ENCLAVE``.
 After creating a shadow enclave, it will return its eid.
-A forked enclave can use this shadow enclave eid to initialize an enclave instance.
+A forked enclave can use this shadow enclave eid to initialize a new enclave instance.

 .. code-block:: c